- Questionnaire Text

 For 1996 and 1997 only, persons who reported being covered by Military Health Care or the Veterans Administration during the previous week, are identified in MILVALW.

 Beginning in 2006, this variable excludes persons who reported military health care, and only includes those who reported VA.
-In 2006, CHAMPUS includes those who reported military health care.
+In 2006, TRCCOVLY includes those who reported military health care.
 Thus, the better comparable variable is HICHAMP, which indicates whether the respondent was covered by CHAMPUS(TRICARE), VA, or other military health care.

 - All persons.